PaperMC/PaperDocs/source/server/aikar-tuning.rst

 #. **UnlockExperimentalVMOptions** – needed for some the below options

 #. **G1NewSizePercent:** These are the important ones.
-In CMS and other Generations, tweaking the New Generation results in FIXED SIZE New Gen
+You now can specify percentages of an overall desired
-   and usually is done through explicit size setting with -Xmn.With G1, things are better!
-You now can specify percentages of an overall desired range for the new generation.
+   range for the new generation.
 With these settings, we tell G1 to not use its default 5% for new gen, and instead give it 40%! **Minecraft has an extremely high a memory allocation rate, ranging to at least 800 Megabytes a second on a 30 player server!
 And this is mostly short lived objects (Block Position).**